scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 hour

 You take on a charming persona, attempting to charm up to 5 creatures in range.
 Make a spellcasting roll against the targets Willpower, adding 1 bad die for every creature targeted.
 If the creature is hostile to you it adds 2 superior die to the roll.
 On success, the targets are charmed by you for the duration.
-Charmed creatures treat you as a friendly aquaintance.
+Charmed creatures treat you as a friendly acquaintance.
 The charm ends if they take any damage, or if you act in a harmful way towards them.
 After the spell ends the target knows it was charmed.

 Add a proficiency die for every level above 1st.